CoolCat467/StatusBot/README.md

-value set, StatusBot will go to the channel defined by the `channel` option (if unset, goes to first any channels with `bot` in the title, then `general`, and if that fails then a random text channel) and post the following message: `Server pinger started.` As long as the pinger is running every 60 secconds (on default) StatusBot will connect to and ping the server found at `address` and see if any players have joined or left since the last time it pinged said server.
+value set, StatusBot will go to the channel defined by the `channel` option (if unset, goes to first any channels with `bot` in the title, then `general`, and if that fails then a random text channel) and post the following message: `Server pinger started.` As long as the pinger is running every 60 seconds (on default) StatusBot will connect to and ping the server found at `address` and see if any players have joined or left since the last time it pinged said server.
 If any players have joined or left the server, StatusBot will tell you!